Kaundinya I

-Indian origins
+Background

-Numerous historical sources and regional folklores refer to the arrival of the merchant Brahmin Kaundinya from India and his subsequent marriage to the Nāga princess Soma, an event traditionally associated with the founding of the ancient Funan kingdom in Southeast Asia.
-While many accounts confirm Kaundinya's Indian origin, they often lack precise details about his background, leading to the development of varied legends across different traditions.

-These narratives, particularly prominent in Chinese historical sources and Southeast Asian oral traditions, evolved over time and incorporated mythological elements.
-The story has become a foundational legend in Khmer culture, where the union of Kaundinya and Soma is personified in the symbolic figures of "Preah Thong and Neang Neak".
+The Cambodian folklore tells about the arrival of the Brahmin merchant Kaundinya from east in 68 CE and his subsequent marriage to the Nāga princess Soma, an event traditionally associated with the founding of the ancient Funan kingdom in Southeast Asia.
+The story has become a foundational legend in Khmer culture, where the union of Kaundinya and Soma is personified in the origin myth of Preah Thong and Neang Neak.